-And many people think Total Phalloplasty the best FtM bottom surgery, providing the ultimate gender reassignment surgery results.
+Many people consider Total Phalloplasty to be the best FtM bottom surgery, providing the ultimate gender reassignment surgery results.

 This procedure is one of the most demanding, complex and challenging tasks in genital reconstructive surgery but the benefits for patients are great.

 The the creation of a new penis using the musculocutaneous latissimus dorsi flap, called the MLD flap, for has achieved results significantly superior to those of most of the past century and all other comparable procedures.

 The latissimus dorsi used in this phalloplasty is the broadest muscle of the back comprised of a pair of flat, triangular-shaped muscles across the middle & lower back.